 Your business name should be brand-relevant

-The most important piece of the naming puzzle is to choose a name that is relevant to, and evocative of, your brand.
-You may have many side hustle ideas but not every name will make sense or be right for all of those ideas.
+The most important piece of the naming puzzle is choosing a name relevant to and evocative of your brand.
+You may have many side hustle ideas, but not every name will make sense or be right for all of those ideas.